2021 Season and General Frequently Asked Questions

 This is a very normal situation and is usually easily solved with early communication.
 Many apartment complexes that are associated with Off-Campus Life at UNT allow students to negotiate an earlier lease.
 While Green Brigade is not directly involved, each student can contact their respective apartment offices to request an earlier move-in date.
 Some apartments might charge an additional fee, but most are willing to work with individual cases.
 In some situations, apartment complexes actually contact Green Brigade to determine summer band dates specifically to assist students with this scenario.

 14. Does Green Brigade conflict with Freshman Orientation / First Flight week activities?

-The first thing to know is that if you are a freshman or transfer, you should avoid the final Orientation dates (this pertains to Freshman Orientation, Transfer Express 5, or the Late sessions), as these conflict with summer band.
+The first thing to know is that if you are a freshman or transfer, you should avoid the final Orientation dates (in 2021, this pertains to Orientation round 16 on August 11-12 and Late Orientation between August 13-20), as these conflict with summer band.
 All other Orientation dates will be fine.

 In terms of First Flight, the Director has coordinated summer band camp with those activities.
 Generally, Green Brigade students are excused from First Flight Week.
 However, there a handful of First Flight activities that are important to attend.
 In the time that Green Brigade does not have scheduled rehearsals, students are free to attend those programs.
 It is purposefully designed to allow freshmen to visit, for example, College Day events and other critical events.

 15. I want to rush a sorority/fraternity.
 Can I still participate in GB?

 The Green Brigade has had many students participate in both music and non-music Greek Life rush weeks.
 Students need to communicate with Student Leadership in advance, but usually no major conflicts exist.

 16. Do you provide instruments?